crapp/geomandel/README.md

 ## Color

-The algorithms are well known and easy to implement.
-The more challenging part is to draw beautiful fractals using different coloring algorithms. geomandel offers two different color strategies, escape time based and continuous coloring.
+The fractal algorithms are well known and easy to implement.
+The more challenging part is to draw beautiful fractals using different coloring algorithms. geomandel offers different color strategies, escape time based and continuous coloring.
 You can use the `col-algo` parameter too chose which one you want to apply.

-### Escape Time
+### Escape Time Linear

 The Escape Time algorithm is the most common method to color fractals.
-This is because the method is fast, easy to understand and there are a lot of implementations int he wild one can build on.
+This is because the method is fast, easy to understand and there are a lot of implementations in the wild one can build on.

-The pseudo code example in [command line options](#Mandelbrot-Options) section shows how the escape time is calculated. geomandel takes this value and calculates a RGB tuple or a grey scale value using two different formula depending on which escape time algorithm you chose.
+The pseudo code example in [command line options](#Mandelbrot-Options) section shows how the escape time is calculated. geomandel takes this value and calculates a RGB tuple or a grey scale value using the following formula

 !["Escape Time Coloring 1 Formula"](https://crapp.github.io/geomandel/escape_time_coloring.png)